Quantum Monte Carlo algorithm for option pricing and its complexity analysis: Introduction

-Unfortunately, in the multidimensional setting of the Black-Scholes model, there are no explicit expressions for the solution of the corresponding PDE, and hence numerical methods are necessary to approximately solve these high-dimensional PDEs.
-It is crucial both from a theoretical, but especially also from a practical point of view to provide a rigorous error analysis and complexity analysis of these numerical methods.
-Indeed, while the precise error analysis allows, in the context of option pricing, to precisely determine the true absolute error of the output of the numerical algorithm to the theoretical price of the option under consideration, a rigorous complexity analysis allows to determine how well an algorithm scales in dependence of the space-dimension of the underlying PDE.
-Ideally, one would like to build a numerical algorithm whose precise error and complexity analysis can be determined and which does not suffer from the \textit{curse of dimensionality}~\cite{bellman}.
-By the curse of dimensionality, one understands that for given pre-specified precision $\varepsilon \in (0,1)$ determining the maximum absolute error of the output of the algorithm one is willing to accept compared to the correct theoretical value and dimension $d$ of the input, here corresponding to the amount of financial securities involved in the option, an algorithm \textit{suffers from the curse of dimensionality} if its complexity, i.e.\ number of computational operations, is of order $\varepsilon^{-d}$, i.e.\ grows \textit{exponentially} in the dimension $d$.
-An algorithm is called \textit{to overcome the curse of dimensionality} if its complexity only grows \textit{polynomially} in the dimension $d$ and the (reciprocal of the) precision $\varepsilon$.
-Due to the Feynman-Kac formula for the Black-Scholes PDE, allowing to write the solution of the Black-Scholes PDE in form of an expectation of the payoff function $h:\R^d_+\to \R$ with respect to the multivariate log-normal distribution, Monte Carlo based algorithms have demonstrated both theoretically and practically to be efficient for pricing high-dimensional options under the Black-Scholes model.
-In particular, Monte Carlo methods typically do not suffer from the curse of dimensionality, compared to, e.g., classical finite difference or finite element methods.
-We refer to, e.g., \cite{achdou2005computational, gilli2019numerical} for numerical methods which involve finite difference or finite element, to, e.g., \cite{boyle1977options} for Monte Carlo based methods, as well as to, e.g., \cite{beck2021deep,berner2020analysis,elbrachter2022dnn,grohs2018proof, han2018solving} for deep learning based methods to approximately solve the (multidimensional) Black-Scholes PDE.
+It is well known that, under the Black-Scholes framework, the price of a financial derivative depending on $d$ underlying assets can be characterized as the unique solution of the corresponding $d$-dimensional Black-Scholes PDE, with the terminal condition given by the derivative’s payoff function \cite{black1973pricing}.
+However, in the multidimensional setting of the Black-Scholes model, there are no explicit expressions for the solution of the corresponding PDE, and hence numerical methods are necessary to approximately solve these PDEs.
+It is crucial both from a theoretical, but especially also from a practical point of view to provide a rigorous and comprehensive error analysis and complexity analysis of these numerical methods.
+Indeed, while the precise error analysis allows, in the context of option pricing, to precisely quantify the exact deviation between the numerical approximation and the theoretical option price, a rigorous complexity analysis reveals how the computational cost of an algorithm scales with respect to the space-dimension of the PDE.
+Ideally, one aims to design numerical algorithms whose error and computational complexity can be characterized \textit{precisely}, and whose computational cost grows only \textit{polynomially} with the dimension~$d$ and the reciprocal of the desired accuracy~$\varepsilon$.